EBRA & RethinkingMS at EAN Congress 2020

-EBC projects EBRA and RethinkingMS will be presented during the Scientific Theatre at the upcoming EAN Congress 2020 in Paris, France.
+EBC projects EBRA and RethinkingMS will be presented during the Scientific Theatre at the upcoming EAN Congress 2020, which is going to be held virtually.

 EBRA (European Brain Research Area): Harmonising brain research and funding initiatives in Europe

 Presented by Dr Kristien Aarts, European Brain Council

 The European Brain Council (EBC) launched the EBRA (European Brain Research Area) project at the end of 2018.
 EBRA aims to bring key players in brain research together – JPND (EU Joint Programme – Neurodegenerative Disease Research), Human Brain Project (HBP) and ERA-NET NEURON – to discuss how fragmentation in both funding and research can be reduced, as well as to identify where the gaps in knowledge are and how we can facilitate translation.
 A landscape of existing brain research projects, based on the funding portfolios of JPND, HBP, NEURON, Horizon 2020 and EU Framework Programme 7 will be provided.
 Active brain research clusters will be identified and supported in their activities and research strategies across European brain initiatives will be aligned during the development of a Shared European Brain Research Agenda (SEBRA).
 Through such effective and efficient collaboration and cooperation among the various initiatives, EBRA believes that brain research will achieve its full impact.
 Preliminary results will be presented.

 More information: https://www.ebra.eu/

 RETHINKING MS in Europe: prioritising integrated services for people with multiple sclerosis